dflook/terraform-github-actions/terraform-fmt-check/README.md

 # terraform-fmt-check action

-This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).
+This is one of a suite of Terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-This action uses the `terraform fmt` command to check that all terraform files in a terraform configuration directory are in the canonical format.
+This action uses the `terraform fmt` command to check that all files in a Terraform configuration directory are in the canonical format.
 This can be used to check that files are properly formatted before merging.

 If any files are not correctly formatted a failing GitHub check will be added for the file, and the job failed.